Our Indianapolis Battery Attorneys Can Help

 Violent offenses like battery are serious.
 If you are facing charges for assault and battery in Indianapolis or anywhere in Marion County, you need a strong voice working for you.
 One who will fight for the best outcome possible.

-An experienced defense attorney will look at all of the evidence and listen to your side of the story.
+A battery defense attorney will look at all of the evidence and listen to your side of the story.
 From there, a skilled assault and battery lawyer will pursue a strategy that may include having the charges reduced, dismissed, or possibly taking your case to trial.